What Does it Look Like to Study Environmental Science and Conservation at Concordia?

-A degree in Environmental Science and Conservation will prepare you for a career in a diverse and increasingly important field.
-In fact, environmental science and conservation are consistently rated among the fastest-growing career fields in the world and provide opportunities to make a positive impact on nature and society.
+A degree in Environmental Science and Conservation (ESC) will prepare you for a career in a diverse and increasingly important field.
+The environmental sciences are consistently rated among the fastest-growing career fields in the world and provide opportunities to make a positive impact on nature and society.
 Our program teaches students to protect human health and the environment, while working toward a fair and just society and sustainable economy.

 Classes cover an enormous range of topics, including: